MartonHorvath98/BeltingLab/README.md

 ## Sample Metadata Summary

+>[!NOTE]
-[//]: # (This section provides a summary of the sample metadata used in this study including: sample source, treatments or conditions applied, and library preparation parameters ... essential for interpreting the results of the bioinformatics analyses)
+> This section provides a summary of the sample metadata used in this study including: sample source, treatments or conditions applied, and library preparation parameters... essential for interpreting the results of the bioinformatics analyses.

 ### Metadata Fields